-- 1. Activate the Alert Sense pre-programmed message to parents instructing them on where and when to pick up their children. - 2.
-Post "Notice of Relocation" for parents and emergency personnel - 3.
-Bring emergency contact list to the relocation site - 4.
-Assist as requested by Director
+- 1. Activate the Alert Sense pre-programmed message to parents instructing them where and when to reunify with their children - 2.
+Post "Notice of Relocation" for parents and emergency personnel on front and back doors - 3.
+Bring hand held radio to the relocation site - 4.
+Assist K'hanis classroom in evacuation.